Acting Tips: Honing Your Dramatic Craft

 Recap

-Now that you’ve taken the first step on your thespian journey with the acting tips we’ve gone over, it’s time to move on down that path.
-Start by checking out Daisie’s film category.
+Now that you've taken the first step on your thespian journey with the acting tips we've gone over, it's time to move on down that path.
+You can become an iconic film star that spans the ages and leaves a lifelong impact on the entertainment industry like Marilyn Monroe, Jack Nicholson, Alan Rickman, Meryl Streep, Maggie Smith, Charlie Chaplin and Clint Eastwood.
+Start by checking out Daisie's film category.
 Here you will find more informative blogs to get your juices flowing.
 And more importantly, you can check out the incredible classes we offer, with our fantastic teachers.
 We are here to help you reach your own goals as you embark on your filmmaking adventure.